lofirepo/lofire/index.md

 End-to-end encryption
 : Data in the repository is stored end-to-end encrypted.

+Privacy
+: Minimize the amount of user data and metadata exposed to intermediaries.

 Permissions & Access control
-: Only authorized members can read and write data in the repository.
+: Fine-grained rules for writing data in the repository, with the possibility for external.

+Tamperproof
+: Once a transaction is stored in a branch, it cannot be removed.

 Asynchronicity
 : Allow collaboration between users,